RisingOrchards/igorbox_support/docs/igorbox/output-8/technical-info.md

 ## LEDs and Indicators

-We designed the system to go dark with the change of configuration.
+We designed the system to go dark with the change of configuration in the web interface.
 This means that the LEDs are software controlled.
 This allows us to change the behavior of the LEDs based on the configuration of the relay.
 As an example, why setting a channel to "normal closed", the firmware will turn the relay on and the LED off.
 This way, the LED will show the state of the channel (based on your composition or manual control), not the state of the relay.

 If you elect to turn the LEDs of in the web console, the firmware will turn them off and they will stay off until you turn them back on or you go into manual control mode.